El Sol De Mexico bar and grill

 This lines up well with a realistic day-end stop if you are breaking the drive into stages.

-Find hotels in Mango, FLNight 1
+Find hotels in Brandon, FLNight 1

 294 mi · about 5.3h in